Ichmed/sqcel/README.md

 A crate to convert CEL expressions to SQL expression.

 ## **NOTE ON CORRECTNESS**
 This crate uses a mostly naive mapping of CEL expressions to equivalent SQL expression when converting.
-As such certain nuances as described in the [CEL language definition](https://github.com/google/cel-spec/blob/master/doc/langdef.md) may not be reproduces correctly, since the evaluatin relies on SQL semantics rather then CEL semantics.
+As such certain nuances as described in the [CEL language definition](https://github.com/google/cel-spec/blob/master/doc/langdef.md) may not be reproduced correctly, since the evaluation relies on SQL semantics rather then CEL semantics.

 A non-exhaustive list of equivalent/diverging expressions can be found in `fuzzing.rs`